Most Frequently Asked Questions about Florida Beaches

 Someplace upscale?
 Someplace old-fashioned?
 Do you like miniature golf and T-shirt shops, or do you hate them?
 Florida features beaches on both coasts in all these varieties.

 To further research any destination that you find interesting, find its name on the VISIT FLORIDA cities page, and it will give you lots more information, as well as articles and videos, to help you decide which one is the best fit for you.

 Which are the closest, best beaches near Orlando, Disney and other Central Florida attractions?

-If you are traveling to Walt Disney World or Orlando, you’re only about an hour from a sandy paradise of wonderful beaches.
+If you're traveling to Walt Disney World or Orlando, you’re only about an hour from a sandy paradise of beaches.
 These beaches close to Orlando possess distinctly different personalities, so whatever your mood, you’re sure to find one that’s a perfect fit for you.